 The objectives of this research are to (1) evaluate the crash performance of standard longitudinal barriers installed on superelevated, curved roadways; (2) determine if the curvature and superelevation details used by the state DOTs degrade the performance of the barriers to the extent that they will no longer meet the crash test criteria for MASH TL-3; and (3) develop a plan for possible future research to study barrier modifications, changes to roadway geometrics, or both, in response to any identified problems.

-This research shall complete work begun under NCHRP Project 22-29, "Performance of Longitudinal Barriers on Curved, Superelevated Roadway Sections."
-In addition to the evaluation of crash performance, it shall include (1) a review of development and validation of the crash simulations in Project 22-29 using LS-DYNA finite element models of five vehicles and three barrier types (G4-1S, MGS and vertical concrete) and (2) completion of one planned simulation left undone in Project 22-29.
-Since performing high-speed crash testing on a superelevated section presents significant physical challenges, the proposal shall address in detail (1) how the vehicle will be propelled and directed into the barrier, (2) how the superelevated section will be constructed, and (3) the recommended geometry for each proposed crash test.
+This research completes work begun under NCHRP Project 22-29, "Performance of Longitudinal Barriers on Curved, Superelevated Roadway Sections."
+In addition to the evaluation of crash performance, it includes (1) a review of development and validation of the crash simulations in Project 22-29 using LS-DYNA finite element models of five vehicles and three barrier types (G4-1S, MGS and vertical concrete) and (2) completion of one planned simulation left undone in Project 22-29.